-The problems of children and families on the deprived estates, as presented in the findings of this research, could be described as "wicked problems" (Rittel and Webber, 1973).
-"Wicked" problems have a number of characteristics: they are difficult to define clearly; they have many interdependencies and are often multi-causal; attempts to address them may have unforeseen consequences; often, they are not stable; usually, they have no clear solutions; they are socially complex; it is beyond the capacity of any one organisation to respond to them; they involve changing behaviours; and some are characterised by chronic policy failure.
+The problems of children and families on the deprived estates in Limerick City, as presented in the findings of this research, exemplify some of the most intractable problems faced by advanced societies.15 Such problems have a number of characteristics: they are difficult to define clearly; they have many inter-dependencies and are often multi-causal; attempts to address them may have unforeseen consequences; often, they are not stable; usually, they have no clear solutions; they are socially complex; it is beyond the capacity of any one organisation to respond to them; they involve changing behaviours; and some are characterised by chronic policy failure.

-Tackling "wicked problems" requires a systems approach which places high value on understanding the context, and the inter-connections or relationships between the different aspects of the problem, as well as changing attitudes and behaviour.
-A systems approach has profound effects on the way public agencies need to operate if they are to be more effective (cutting across all the issues and working from a deep understanding of context); this approach has implications in terms of the expertise and skills set needed on the part of public agencies and stakeholder partnerships to address the problems (WHO, Strengthening Public Health, 2011).
+Tackling such intractable problems requires a 'systems approach' which places a high value on understanding the context, and the inter-connections or relationships between the different aspects of the problem, as well as changing attitudes and behaviour.
+A 'systems approach' has profound implications for the way public agencies need to operate if they are to be more effective in cutting across all the issues and working from a deep understanding of context.
+It has implications also in terms of the expertise and skills set needed on the part of public agencies and stakeholder partnerships to address the problems (WHO, Strengthening Public Health, 2011).
 Changing structures and services are not adequate in themselves as solutions.
 Changes in attitudes towards the people affected are also required.
 The priority focus must be on achieving changes in outcomes for the children and families who are most marginalised, rather than on issues such as retaining services, and preserving institutional roles or specific structures.

 The detailed findings of the study provide a quantification of the baseline conditions across a wide range of indicators.
-They provide the baseline against which future progress in terms of bridging the gap between the most deprived children and families in the city and the mainstream can be assessed, linked to resources and support from public policy interventions.
-Some findings may indicate specific issues that could or should be addressed by constituent agencies of the Limerick City CSC.
-In terms of planning for improved services for children and families in the city, this is the future task of the CSC, drawing on the findings of this and other complementary strands of their research programme.
+They provide the reference point for assessment of future progress in bridging the gap between children and families living with the highest levels of deprivation and the mainstream and for evaluating the effectiveness of public policy interventions in this respect.
+Some findings may indicate specific issues that could or should be addressed by constituent agencies of Limerick City Children's Services Committee as the CSC plans for improved services for children and families in the city.
 The results of the multivariate analysis of the household survey provide indications of the key areas for attention.
 These relate to the following:

-- Improving levels of parental education for those with low levels of educational attainment.
-Based on observations from the fieldwork, many parents have learning difficulties, low levels of literacy and negative experiences themselves in education; - 2.
-Improving the emotional health and well-being of parents, including support with conflict resolution, and promoting better quality of (adult) relationships; - 3.
-Support with access to relevant training and employment opportunities, and on-going support to promote retention and progression in education, training and employment; - 4.
-Services to support improved parental mental health; - 5.
-Multifaceted interventions to improve the physical and social environment and safety issues in the neighbourhood.
-These should include incentives and sanctions to encourage more civic behaviour and collective responsibility; - 6.
+- 1. Improving levels of parental education for those with low levels of educational attainment.
+Based on observations from the fieldwork, many parents have learning difficulties, low levels of literacy and have had negative experiences themselves in education - 2.
+Improving the emotional health and well-being of parents, including support with conflict resolution, and promoting better quality of (adult) relationships - 3.
+Supporting parents to access relevant training and employment opportunities, and providing on-going support for retention and progression in education, training and employment - 4.
+Services to support improved parental mental health - 5.
+Multifaceted interventions to improve the physical and social environment and address safety issues in the neighbourhood.
+These should include incentives and sanctions to encourage more civic behaviour and collective responsibility - 6.
 On-going support to encourage parenting styles and strategies associated with the best outcomes for children.